 There are few home features that can create as much fun and excitement as an in-ground swimming pool.
 A pool can instantly transform any boring backyard into a sun-splashed oasis, which can be enjoyed by people of all ages.
 And while in-ground pools require a significant investment in time and money, their popularity isn’t waning any time soon.
 According to the Pool and Hot Tub Alliance, there are over 5 million existing in-ground pools in the U.S., and nearly 200,000 new pools are built each year.

 When you purchase a pool, you are also making an investment.
-An in-ground swimming pool is a great addition to any home, providing hours of enjoyment for the whole family.
+An in-ground swimming pool that is professionally installed by expert Fort Worth, TX inground pool builders (or those elsewhere) is a great addition to any home, providing hours of enjoyment for the whole family.
 However, looking after your pool can be a time-consuming and expensive proposition.
 To help you get the most out of your investment, here are six key steps to take when looking after your pool:

 By following these simple steps, you can help ensure that your pool provides years of enjoyment for you and your family.